awslabs/aws-iot-greengrass-accelerators/accelerators/extract_transform_load/README.md

 TBLPROPERTIES ('has_encrypted_data'='false');
 ```

-Once create, you can then directly query the data from Athena, or use the database and table as a data source for Amazon QuickSight.
-Here is an Athena query of vehicle speed, limited to first 10 records:
+Once create, you can then directly query the data from Amazon Athena, or use the database and table as a data source for Amazon QuickSight.
+Here is an Amazon Athena query of vehicle speed, limited to first 10 records:

 ```sql
 SELECT * FROM default.gg_etl WHERE pid = 'VehicleSpeed'